cabuelow/blue-forests-app/README.md

 #### TODO

-- [ ] Add in coastal community vulnerability as a criteria

 - [ ] More specific labels for criteria and indicator plots

-- [ ] Tidy up code!

 - [ ] Fix Fiji, New Zealand zoom problem

 - [ ] Problems with data quality scores, tnc fish catch, coastal protection, seagrass carbon - global and provincial averages

-- [ ] Include coastal protection

-- [ ] Remove area suitable for seaweed farming, TNC fisheries layer, and Eger data for now.

-- [ ] Add link to GMW under 'other tools' section of instructions.

 - [ ] Have data export options/screen shot options